Understanding The Taxes On Selling Your Home In Connecticut: A Comprehensive Guide

 Your home’s adjusted basis must be determined by taking into account certain expenses related to the sale and improvements in order to calculate this.
 Single filers may qualify for a capital gains exclusion of up to $250,000, while married couples filing jointly may qualify for up to $500,000.
 This is provided that they have resided in their home for at least two of the past five years as their principal residence.

-When declaring the transaction on your federal tax return, it is imperative to complete IRS Form 8949 and Schedule D. Furthermore, Connecticut residents should be cognizant of state-specific taxes and ensure that they adhere to both federal and state regulations.
+When you file your federal tax return, you need to make sure you fill out IRS Form 8949 and Schedule D. People who live in Connecticut should also know about their state’s taxes and make sure they follow both federal and state laws.

 Impact of Property Improvements on Capital Gains Tax